Rachel Paulose: Appointment as U.S. Attorney

 In January 2006, Paulose returned to the Justice Department, where she briefly served as senior counsel to acting deputy attorney general Paul McNulty and was the department's special counsel for health care fraud.
 She assisted with the formulation of guidelines for health care fraud and corporate fraud prosecution.
 She was a special assistant to Attorney General Alberto Gonzales.

 On February 17, 2006, Paulose was appointed to serve as interim U.S. attorney for the District of Minnesota; the incumbent U.S. attorney, Thomas Heffelfinger, had announced his resignation effective February 28.
 Under her leadership, the U.S. Attorney's Office for the District of Minnesota achieved the highest number of prosecutions in its history.
 Paulose has provided legal analysis for various media outlets, including the BBC, The Wall Street Journal, The Washington Post, USA Today, and MSNBC.

 On August 3, 2006, while Paulose was serving as interim U.S. Attorney in Minnesota, President George W. Bush sent her nomination to the U.S. Senate, which unanimously confirmed her on December 9, 2006, the last day of the 109th Congress.

-The confirmation occurred after a hearing by the United States Senate Committee on the Judiciary and the approval of both home state senators, including Mark Dayton.
+The confirmation occurred after a Senate Judiciary Committee hearing and the approval of both Minnesota senators.

-Paulose pledged to fight child pornographers, saying that they were becoming "more graphic, more heinous, and frankly appalling."
+Paulose pledged to fight child pornographers, saying that they were becoming "more graphic, more heinous, and frankly appalling".
 She also spoke out against urban crime and in favor of holding public officials accountable for their actions.

 Paulose resigned in November 2007 after several members of her staff themselves resigned in protest over her leadership.